maheenmatin/TFCCalculator/.github/README.md

 # or
 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+## 🚀 Deployment

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project is set up for automatic deployment on Vercel.

+> [!CAUTION]
+> Every push to the `main` branch will trigger a new production deployment.

+> [!NOTE]
+> Pull requests and `dev` (acts as a staging branch), will trigger a preview deployment.

-## Learn More
+## 📄 License

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+TBD